fooplugins/foogallery/README.txt

 == Description ==

 Why choose FooGallery?
 Stunning gallery layouts, responsive, retina-ready, lightning fast, easy to use.
+Gutenberg Ready!
 Built to be highly configurable and extensible for developers or freelancers.

 [View the FooGallery Homepage & DEMO](http://foo.gallery/)